Born: c. 1935

 Language: Kukatja, Ngarti

-Bai Bai was born in the bush, probably in the mid 1930s, and is a Kukatja speaker.
-Her mother first saw white people when she was a little girl.
-Her family was camped near the Stansmore Range and saw three men on camels travelling north.
-Bai Bai recalls that they were friendly and gave her family tobacco.
+Bai Bai was born circa 1935 in the bush, and is a Kukatja speaker.
+When her mother was very young she saw white people for the first time.
+Her family was camped near the Stansmore Range and saw three men travelling north on camels.
+The white men were friendly to Bai Bai and her family, and gave her family tobacco.
 However, the next Europeans who came through were hunting Aboriginal people, especially women, and from that time the family were more cautious.

 Her paintings reflect these responsibilities and her main painting themes are Tingari Dreamings.
 Her country is the Stansmore Ranges and around Yagga Yagga (an outlying community to Balgo).
 She began to paint in 1986 in Balgo, and since then has introduced younger members of her family to painting.
 She has been involved in several publications including “Yarrtji: Six women’s stories from the Great Sandy Desert”, 1997, Aboriginal Studies Press, Canberra.

-Bai Bai is a long serving member of the Kimberley Land Council and a strong practitioner of women’s law and culture in Balgo.
+Bai Bai is a senior law-woman of Balgo.
+She is a long serving member of the Kimberley Land Council.
 She is a well-respected artist and her work is held in major collections such as the National Gallery of Victoria and the Art Gallery of Western Australia.